-Imagine your worst fear coming to life.
-Do you know how you would face it?
+Imagine facing your worst fear.
+Do you know how you would handle it?
 Do you think God would be there to help you?
 I can answer these questions because one of my worst fears came true.

 Through this experience, I became paranoid, and felt I was living with a target on my back.
 I had doctors do extra tests, and I never missed a mammogram.
 My friend also preached, “do breast self-exams in the shower daily; use soap and put your arms up!”